Enterprising apps: Managing the business of mobile applications

 Matt Hunt of Apadmi urges IT leaders to take control of their mobile strategies, or risk being caught out in the forthcoming explosion of enterprise apps.

 Unified communications programmes call for application development to support mobile working and communication.
-One recent project undertaken by Apadmi and its partner Panaram, has involved a Private GSM hospital deployment which will see mobile devices replacing pagers to deliver real time mission critical communication on smartphones.
+One of our recent projects with our partner Panaram, has involved a Private GSM hospital deployment that will see mobile devices replacing pagers to deliver real-time, mission-critical communication on smartphones.
 This is already underpinned with MDM (mobile device management) with advanced technologies such as real-time video streaming and in-building location services planned for the future.

 Integration with a wide range of technologies, such as real-time data, VoIP and other IP based systems, will produce apps that tap into and exploit the full repository of data within the company.